ostin-r/automate-boring-stuff-solutions/README.md

   - Learned how to set up a secure connection to my coding email, login, and send mail

 - Project 2: [play-2048.py](https://github.com/ostin-r/automate-boring-stuff-solutions/blob/main/Chapter%2012/play-2048.py)
-  - This project is a bot plays [2048](https://play2048.co/) by simply repeating up, right, down, left until the game is over
+  - This project is a bot that plays [2048](https://play2048.co/) by simply repeating up, right, down, left until the game is over
   - Learned more about interacting with webbpages with the selenium module